60 Second Lemon Law Assessment™

 This is the most straightforward category.
 The vast majority of lemon law claims involve passenger vehicles like cars, trucks, SUVs, and vans.
 These laws were specifically designed to protect consumers who purchase or lease a new vehicle for personal, family, or household use, only to find it has a significant defect.
 If your new ride has a persistent issue that the dealer can’t seem to fix, you are exactly who these lemon laws were written to protect.
 As long as the defect substantially impairs the vehicle’s use, value, or safety and is covered by the manufacturer’s warranty, you have a strong foundation for a case.

 Many people mistakenly believe that once a car has a previous owner, lemon laws no longer apply.
 That’s not always the case.
 While a vehicle sold “as-is” by a private seller typically won’t qualify, a used car purchased from a dealership might.
 The deciding factor is the warranty.
 If the vehicle is still covered by the original manufacturer’s warranty, or if the dealer provided its own written warranty, you may be protected.
 Certified Pre-Owned (CPO) vehicles are particularly strong candidates for claims because they are sold with a manufacturer-backed warranty.
-The rules for used vehicles can vary significantly, so it’s important to understand the specifics of the North Carolina Lemon Law or the regulations in your state.
+The rules for used vehicles can vary significantly, so it’s important to understand the specifics of the your state’s law or federal lemon law.

 One of the most common questions we hear is, “How many times do I have to take my car back to the shop before it’s considered a lemon?”
 While the exact number can change depending on where you live, there are some general guidelines that can help you figure out if you have a case.
 The law recognizes that you shouldn’t have to spend endless time and energy trying to fix a brand-new vehicle.
 The key is to show that the manufacturer has had a “reasonable” chance to fix the problem but has failed to do so.
 Let’s break down what that usually means.